-Use Loom with an extension like Kami to highlight and explain important points in documents or to give students formative feedback.
-Teachers can strike a balance between giving the fish and teaching to fish by providing students or colleagues with videos about assignments, LMS features, new tech tools, or suggested policy changes.
-The personal touch of seeing a teacher's face not only serves to form better connections with students, colleagues, and families, it can also save loads of time and frustration.Continue reading Show less
+For more in-depth lessons, use Loom with an extension like Kami to highlight and explain important points in documents or to give students formative feedback.
+Teachers can strike a balance between giving the fish and teaching to fish by providing students or colleagues with videos about assignments, LMS features, new tech tools, or changes in classroom procedures.
+Plus, the team feature makes it easy for colleagues to share the work of video creation.
+The personal touch of seeing a teacher's face not only serves to form better connections with students, colleagues, and families, but also saves loads of time and frustration.Continue reading Show less